ImperialCollegeLondon/pnflow/src/pnm/README.md

 ﻿##  pnflow - classical pore-network (extraction and) flow simulation

-This repository included the classical network flow simulation code called pnflow.
+This repository includes the classical network flow simulation code called pnflow.
 [pnextract network extraction code](https://github.com/aliraeini/pnextract) is also included [here in pnextract folder](src/pnm/pnextract) for convenience.
 These two codes are kept compatible and refered to as pore-network model (PNM) together.